 The focus of this article will mostly be centered around unregulated markets, for the simple fact that most of the country doesn’t have state-licensed poker options currently available.
 While there are many bills floating throughout state legislatures across the country, there are only a few states that make up the regulated poker market.

-Currently, only Delaware, Nevada, and New Jersey offer state-licensed online poker options.
+Currently, only Delaware, Nevada, New Jersey, and Pennsylvania offer state-licensed online poker options.
 In these states, the deposit and withdrawal process is considerably easier.
 Due to UIGEA regulations [B], handling offshore payments is much more difficult for banks, as they can be held criminally liable if they knowingly process online gambling transactions.

 Most banks due to their best to deny online gambling transactions, which was a bit of an issue when states began legalizing internet poker.
 Many New Jersey residents had issues depositing [C] with VISA, Mastercard, and other card types when iGaming launched.